AssafKatz3/SonarQube_Settings_Over_GIT/README.md

 #### *Description:*
 Export Quality Profiles *from* SonarQube *to* the folder that the `PROFILES_DIRECTORY` parameter represents.

+When this operation ends successfully: The relevant files are pushed to Git with the following commit message: "Sonar profiles changes".
+If you want to change the commit message - update the stage called "push gate to repository" in the JenkinsFile that is relevant to this job.

 This operation has 2 options:
 1. Export all Quality Profiles that associated with a specific project.